goldsmithb/goldsmithb/README.md

 * [History Fades to Fable: The Many Lives of the Croton Aqueduct](https://docs.google.com/document/d/e/2PACX-1vQWaolkK0KckwGnYzIlsUITMRC2Mxtdr5lLWJAGYzcUEj590w7j5q_9CW1yhB0YXQ/pub)

 ## About Me
-I currently live in my hometown of Tarrytown, New York and am an early career software developer.
+I currently live in New York, New York and work as a junior software developer.
-I graduated from the University of Chicago in 2021 with a major in the History and Philosophy of Science and a minor in Computer Science.
+I graduated with honors from the University of Chicago in 2021 with a major in the History and Philosophy of Science and a minor in Computer Science.
+I lived in Vienna, Austria for one year working as an English teacher with Fulbright Austria.

 <!--While at the University of Chicago, I accomplished a number of exciting things; I received honors on my bachelor’s thesis, a grant to write a creative non-fiction essay based on historical research, a grant to learn German abroad, and countless opportunities to collaborate with my peers in both humanities research and software projects.